dgaydukov/how-to-become-lead-architect/blockchain/how-to-write-cce.md

 ### Project List

+* [ICO](https://github.com/dgaydukov/nodejs-cce-ico) - This is a start point of our project.
+Here we create smart contract that will collect money deliver tokens and guarantee that all goes well.

 * [Ethereum Proxy](https://github.com/dgaydukov/nodejs-cce-blockchain-ethereum) - This project is a set above Ethereum node.
 Basically it executes
 3 simple functions: create address, create transactions, push when address balance change or transaction confirmation changed The service communicate with others by the means of Kafka